Beilis affair: Public reaction

-The Beilis case marked the culmination of the persecution of the Russian Jewish community in the late 19th and early 20th centuries, when Jews were scapegoated for the challenges and problems facing the Russian Empire at the time.
+The Beilis case marked the culmination of the persecution of the Jewish community of the Russian Empire in the late 19th and early 20th centuries, when Jews were scapegoated for the challenges and problems the Russian Empire was facing at the time.
 The trial remains notable for the significant public resonance it generated in the press, both left- and right-wing.
 The majority of Russian and Ukrainian public figures opposed the new blood libel.

 On December 13, 1911, a protest titled To Russian Society (Regarding the Blood Libel Against Jews) was published, drafted by Vladimir Korolenko and signed by 82 prominent writers, scholars, and public figures.
 Among the signatories, besides Korolenko himself, were Zinaida Gippius, Dmitry Merezhkovsky, Alexander Blok, Maxim Gorky, Fyodor Sologub, Leonid Andreyev, and Vyacheslav Ivanov.
 The appeal noted that the "blood libel" was originally leveled against early Christians and cited, in particular, Greek Patriarch Gregory, who called the legend of Jews using Christian blood a "repulsive prejudice of those weak in faith".

 The campaign against the Beilis case had a powerful international dimension.
 In March 1912, a protest signed by 206 German intellectuals, including Thomas Mann, Gerhart Hauptmann, and Werner Sombart, emerged in Germany.
-This was followed by a protest from 240 British public figures, signed by the entire church leadership, led by the Archbishop of Canterbury, the Speaker of the House of Commons, former president of the Royal Academy of Arts Edward John Poynter, H.G.
+This was followed by a protest from 240 British public figures, signed by the entire church leadership, led by the Archbishop of Canterbury Randall Thomas Davidson, the Speaker of the House of Commons, former president of the Royal Academy of Arts Edward John Poynter, H.G.
 Wells, Oliver Joseph Lodge, Austen Chamberlain, Arthur James Balfour, James George Frazer, Thomas Hardy, and others.
 A French protest, gathering 150 signatures, included Anatole France and Octave Mirbeau.